-The company's accounting policies in respect of material estimates and judgements are set out in note 1 (a).
+The company's accounting policies in respect of material estimates and judgements are set out in note 1(a).

-- Assessing whether the company's accounting policy for revenue recognition is in accordance with IAS 18 'Revenue'; - Obtaining an understanding of management's process to recognise revenue in accordance with the stated accounting policy; - Testing income transactions by comparing dividends during the year obtained from an independent source with those recognised by the company; - Testing gains and losses on investments to third party contracts; - Performing cut-off testing of dividend income around the year end; and - Checking the classification of special dividends as either revenue or capital receipts.
+- Obtaining an understanding of management's process to recognise revenue in accordance with the stated accounting policy; - Testing income transactions by comparing dividends during the year obtained from an independent source with those recognised by the company; - Testing gains and losses on investments to third party contracts; - Performing cut-off testing of dividend income around the year end; and - Checking the classification of special dividends as either revenue or capital receipts.